Ankushk-01/Java-course/junit/Readme.md

 The unit means the group of functions or the classes which may have dependent logic or collection of them make a major part of the project we call it as a unit

 Junit is the platform and the `jupiter` is the api which is used by the project to use Junit literary when not included in the project.

+The `Junit5` is not backward compatible which means if we write the code in Junit4 it will not run in Junit5 directly.
+We need to use the `vintage` library to run the Junit 4 test cases in Junit 5.